sindresorhus/Defaults/readme.md

 Note that it's `@Default`, not `@Defaults`.

 You cannot use `@Default` in an `ObservableObject`.
 It's meant to be used in a `View`.

-This is only implemented for `Defaults.Key`.
-PR welcome for `Defaults.NSSecureCoding` if you need it.

 ### Observe changes to a key